- Please note that the information displayed on this page may change prior to the commencement of year / session.

 Faculty of Engineering & Information Sciences

-Flexible (3 day face-to-face workshops for each subject), Distance
+Flexible (3 day workshops for each subject) / Distance

 Wollongong, UOW Online

-The Master of Electrical Power Engineering provides the skills and education specific to the needs of the Australian electricity distribution industry.
+The Graduate Certificate in Electrical Power Engineering provides the skills and education specific to the needs of the Australian electricity distribution industry.
 Taught by nationally recognised industry experts, students gain a better understanding of the design processes and technical requirements for power distribution system engineering.
 Subjects are taught in 3-day intensives with some additional on-line learning which may suit people who are in full-time employment.

 Information on academic and English language requirements, as well as eligibility for credit for prior learning, is available from the Course Finder.